Ship Pricing

 A balcony at $240/night isn't a screaming deal, but it's legitimately better than most people pay.

 The honest take: Waiting for a massive price drop on Icon is unrealistic.
-Only about 3% of balcony observations show a 10%+ drop.
+A 10%+ drop hits only about 1 in 70 balcony fares we track.

-If you're at or below the P25 threshold, you've done well.
+If you're at or below the good-value mark, you've done well.
 Book with confidence.

 When Should You Book Icon of the Seas?